daizutabi/nbsync/README.md

 ### Our Solution

-This plugin creates a live bridge between your notebooks and documentation by:
+nbsync creates a live bridge between your notebooks and markdown documents by:

 - **Keeping environments separate** - work in the tool best suited for each task
 - **Maintaining connections** - reference specific figures from notebooks